-This form must be returned to the Office of Human Resources, Bldg.
-1, Room 1101 by June 30.

-I understand that:

-- My 9 month gross salary will be dispersed to me equally over the 12 month period of the academic year August through August according to the standard payroll schedule. - My salary deductions will be processed over 12 months. - I will not be allowed to revoke this election during an academic year. - My participation in the Twelve Month Pay Option Plan will automatically continue each academic year until cancelled by submission of a "Request for Termination of Twelve Month Pay Option Plan Form". - Cancellation of participation in the plan for the next academic year must be submitted to the Office of Human Resources before June 30 of the current academic year.
+(Department nam e) • allocation of my 9 most through August ( This form mu June 30. st be ret turned to the Office o f Human Reso urces, Bldg.
+1, F Room 1101 by I understand that: • My 9 month gross salary will be dispersed to me equally over the 12 month period of the academic year August through August according to the standard payroll schedule. • My salary deductions will be processed over 12 months. • I will not be allowed to revoke this election during an academic year. • My participation in the Twelve Month Pay Option Plan will automatically continue each academic year until cancelled by submission of a "Request for Termination of Twelve Month Pay Option Plan Form". • be subi lation of participation mitted to the Office of academic year.
+Signature: signature: Date: HR U SE ONLY Start Date Stop Date Input Date Ву